Netto (Denmark): Denmark

-The first Netto store opened in Copenhagen, Denmark, in 1981.
-Initially items for sale sat in boxes and on pallets, but the chain quickly expanded and the service level increased.
-In 2023, there will be a total of around 540 stores in Denmark, following Aldi's sale of their stores in Denmark.

 Germany

 In 1990, Netto began a process of internationalisation, and Germany became the second country to gain Netto stores.
 The first German store was opened in Mecklenburg-Vorpommern, at that time part of East Germany.
 Netto has since expanded in the states of Brandenburg, Berlin, Hamburg, Lower Saxony, Saxony, Saxony-Anhalt and Schleswig-Holstein, and there were more than 340 stores in Germany as at the end of 2014.

-Within Germany, there is a larger chain, of more than 4,100 stores, also called "Netto" for short, Netto Marken-Discount, which is owned by EDEKA and has been in operation since 1984.
+There is a larger chain in Germany, of more than 4,100 stores, Netto Marken-Discount – called "Netto" for short – which is owned by EDEKA and has been in operation since 1984.
 The two chains are not related.

 Poland

 The first Netto store in Poland opened in Szczecin in 1995.
-The company's expansion in Poland is concentrated in the west part of the country from Szczecin to Gdańsk (for example in Police and Stargard Szczeciński), and through the country to Bydgoszcz, Poznań, and Zielona Góra, and the country has 660 stores today after Tesco sold off their stores in 2020.
+The company's expansion in Poland is concentrated in the west part of the country from Szczecin to Gdańsk (for example in Police and Stargard Szczeciński), and through the country to Bydgoszcz, Poznań, and Zielona Góra.

+In 2020, Netto made a substantial expansion by acquiring Polish subsidiary of Tesco with 301 supermarkets and two logistics centers for £181 million.
+Of these stores, 243 were rebranded as Netto, while the remaining 58 were closed.

 Sweden

 The Swedish part of Netto was founded in 2002 as a joint venture between Dansk Supermarked and ICA, called Netto Marknad AB.
 The co-operation was approved by the European Commission in 2001.
 The headquarters were established in Halmstad in 2002 and the first store opened in Trelleborg on 8 May that year.
 A week later, two stores were opened in Lund.
-Initially, Netto were based solely in the Götaland region but in 2004 opened their first stores in Stockholm.
+Initially, Netto were based solely in the Götaland region but in 2004 opened its first stores in Stockholm.
 In 2003, the head office moved to Falkenberg, by which time there were 28 stores in the country.
 As of 2019, this had risen to 163.

 In 2006, ICA announced it was pulling out of the joint venture and reducing its stake from 50% to 5%; today, ICA no longer has any stake in the company.
-Some 21 stores in the Stockholm and Västerås regions transferred to ICA ownership with most being rebranded to ICA's own formats in 2007.
+Some 21 stores in the Stockholm and Västerås regions transferred to ICA ownership, with most being rebranded to ICA's own formats in 2007.

 The reasons for the change were problems in supplying the stores based on Netto's more southern base as well as ICA's desire to focus investment on its own formats.
-On 10 May 2019, it was announced that Salling Group had signed an agreement with the country's second largest supermarket chain Coop Sverige on the purchase of the 163 Netto supermarkets in Sweden.
+On 10 May 2019, it was announced that Salling Group had signed an agreement with the country's second-largest supermarket chain Coop Sverige on the purchase of the 163 Netto supermarkets in Sweden.